-Terminalia prunioides, the purple-pod cluster-leaf or sterkbos (strong bush) in Afrikaans, is a shrub or small tree in the north-eastern South African bushveld (SA Tree List No. 550).
-Much of the tree's distribution lies beyond the South African border in southern and tropical Africa.
+Terminalia prunioides, the purple-pod cluster-leaf or sterkbos (strong bush) in Afrikaans, is a shrub or small tree usually reaching heights from 3 m to 7 m, rarely 13 m (SA Tree List No. 550).

 The leaves are clustered at the ends of many dwarf branchlets.
 They are dark green above, obovate with entire margins and hairless once they are mature, although the margins remain finely hairy.
 The paired leaf veins are indented above.